-Additionally, the Counter Terrorism and Security Act 2015, which came into force on 16 February 2015, makes it an explicit offence (as per Section 17A of the Terrorism Act 2000) for insurers to reimburse a payment made by the assured to a person when they have reasonable cause to suspect that the money paid by the assured was handed over in response to a demand made wholly or partly for the purposes of terrorism.
+reasonable cause to suspect that the money paid by the assured was handed over in response to a demand made wholly or partly for the purposes of terrorism.
 This makes it even more important for the assured to ensure they carry out appropriate due diligence on any hostage taker.
 As noted above, the incidents off Yemen and in South East Asia involving Abu Sayyaf mean such due diligence is as important as ever when there is an English nexus.
 However, even for Nigerian incidents, this should be carried out to avoid contravention of English law.
-Further, those involved in Nigerian cases should be aware of legislation enacted in 2019, and additional reporting obligations around piracy, kidnap and the payment of ransoms.
+Furthermore, those involved in Nigerian cases should be aware of legislation enacted in 2019, and additional reporting obligations around piracy, kidnap and the payment of ransoms.

 One must also be mindful of other relevant legal regimes, including any jurisdiction the ransom might pass through and the United States.
 President Obama issued Executive Order 13536 on 12 April 2010 addressing the deterioration of the security situation and the persistence of violence in Somalia, and acts of piracy and armed robbery at sea off the coast of Somalia.
 As amended, this Order names various individuals and one organisation (al-Shabaab).
-By a notice of 3 April 2020, President Trump extended Executive Order 13536 for a further year.15
+By a notice of 30 March 2022, President Biden extended Executive Order 13536 for a further year.

 There has also been one decision by the High Court of England and Wales that is relevant to post-release litigation.
 In late 2020, the Court considered litigation arising from the hijack of the Polar in 2010.
-16 Specifically, the ability of owners to recover general average contributions from cargo interests in circumstances where certain insurance policies were in place in respect of the risk of piracy and paid for by charterers (by attempting to draw an analogy to the The Evia (No. 2) and The Ocean Victory rulings).
+Specifically, the ability of owners to recover general average contributions from cargo interests in circumstances where certain insurance policies were in place in respect of the risk of piracy and paid for by charterers (by attempting to draw an analogy to the The Evia (No. 2) and The Ocean Victory rulings).
 The Court held that although this prevented a recovery from charterers, it did not prevent a recovery from cargo interests.
-The case is pending appeal.
+The Court of Appeal dismissed the appeal, holding that any agreement not to sue by virtue of charterers' payment of the premium under the charter was not incorporated into the bills of lading so as to apply to the bill of lading holder.
+To hold otherwise the Court held, would be to allow cargo underwriters to escape liability for a risk that they had agreed to insure.